repology/repology-rules/README.md

 #### addflavor

-Flavors are used to distinct set of packages denoting a multiple version of a project and a set of packages denoting a multiple parts or variants of a project.
+Flavors are used to distinguish a set of packages denoting multiple versions of a project and a set of packages denoting a multiple parts or variants of a project.
 Consider an example:

 - `foo1 1.0` and `foo2 2.0` merged into `foo`.
 In this case they denote
-  a multiple versions of the same project, flavors are not needed here and `foo1` will have `legacy` status.
+  multiple versions of the same project, flavors are not needed here and `foo1` will have `legacy` status.
 - `foo-client 1.0` and `foo-server 1.1` merged into `foo`.
-In this case they denote a parts of the same project, which are expected to be of the same version.
-Flavors should be used in this case, so `foo-client` will have `outdated` status.
+In this case they denote parts of the same project, which are expected to be of the same version.
+Flavors should be used in this case, so `foo-client` will have the `outdated` status.

-Flavors a plain strings and may be arbitrary, for example `client` and `server` in the last example.
-You may specify flavor explicitly or use `true` value to make flavor taken from the package name.
+Flavors are plain strings and may be arbitrary, for example `client` and `server` in the last example.
+You may specify a flavor explicitly, or use the `true` value to make the flavor be taken from the package name.

 ```yaml
 - { name: postgresql-client, setname: postgresql, addflavor: client }